zachahn/ahnnotate/README.md

 # Ahnnotate

-Ahnnotate comments on your ActiveRecord models with their respective schemas!
+[Ahnnotate][rubygem] comments on your ActiveRecord models with their respective schemas!

 Ahnnotate performs static analysis on your files to determine which files should be annotated.
 The primary goals of ahnnotate are ease of configuration and correctness.

 It's very similar to [annotate][annotate] and was inspired heavily by it.
-Annotate has more features than ahnnotate does; it may fit your needs much better.
+Annotate has more features than ahnnotate does; it may fit your needs a bit better.